 It used to be that most Americans lived on the farm, or otherwise made their living from the land, the forests, or the sea.
 With global trade and an economy increasingly based on providing services to one another, fewer people farm, fish or harvest timber now than at any time in American history.
 But according to NeighborhoodScout's leading analysis, the Malden City Center neighborhood stands apart from most American neighborhood due to the proportion of its residents still working in these fields.
 With 13.5% of the workforce so employed, this neighborhood has a greater concentration of such workers than 99.4% of U.S. neighborhoods.

-In addition, one of the unique characteristics of the Malden City Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.5% of the neighborhoods in America.
+In addition, the Malden City Center neighborhood stands out for having an average per capita income lower than 95.5% of the neighborhoods in the United States.

 More people in Malden City Center choose to walk to work each day (10.6%) than almost any neighborhood in America.
 If you are attracted to the idea of being able to walk to work, this neighborhood could be a good choice.